hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     -   Make sure to insert a line break before and after a code block snippet

 -   List items/sub-list items:
-    It might be easier for you to toggle to **Markdown** mode in the editor and use the syntax below for creating item lists and sub-item lists:
+    To deal with item list, it is recommended to toggle to **Markdown** mode in the editor and use the syntax below for creating item lists and sub-item lists:

+    >**Note:** Only a certain level of bulleting is supported; i.e. you can't do 1a, 1b, etc.

     **Bullet list:**